Common Lottery Myths Debunked - The Health Lottery

 3. Your odds are better when the jackpot is smaller.

 While this myth sounds believable, the size of the jackpot has no bearing on your chances of winning.
 If you’re looking to improve your odds, you can help your case by buying more tickets.
-You can also help your odds by playing a smaller lottery, although the payout will also be smaller.
+You can also help your odds by playing a smaller lottery or instant lotto online game, although the payout will also be smaller.

 4. The lottery is a tax on the poor.